cleodora-forecasting/cleodora/dev_docs/setup.md

 ## GUI / Frontend (React app)

-Frequently the frontend is referred to as GUI (Graphical User Interface) in this app because it's shorter.
+Frequently the frontend is referred to as GUI (Graphical User Interface) in this documentation because it's shorter.

 ```bash
 cd frontend